eeditiones/teipublisher-docker-compose/README.md

 # Docker Compose Configuration

 This repository contains a docker compose configuration useful to run TEI Publisher and associated services.
+Docker compose allows us to orchestrate and coordinate the various services, while keeping each service in its own, isolated environment.
+Setting up a server via docker compose is fast as everything comes preconfigured and you don't need to install all the dependencies (like Java, eXist-db, Python etc.) by hand.
+On the downside, it certainly introduces some overhead and will never be as fast as a server, which is properly maintained.
+For smaller, low-traffic projects docker is a viable and cheap alternative though.

 For security reasons, it is recommended to not expose TEI Publisher and eXist-db directly, but instead protect them behind a proxy.
 The [docker-compose](docker-compose.yml) file therefore sets up an nginx reverse proxy.

 The following services are configured by the [docker-compose](docker-compose.yml):